Maidstone, Vermont: Politics

 Like the rest of northeastern Vermont, Maidstone has historically voted for the Republican Party.
 The town did vote for Barack Obama in 2008, but was one of only two towns in the state to vote for Mitt Romney over Barack Obama in 2012.
-In Vermont's 2014 elections, the town voted solidly for Republicans Scott Milne for governor and Phil Scott for lieutenant governor.
+In Vermont's 2014 elections, the town voted solidly for Republicans Phil Scott for governor and Scott Milne for lieutenant governor.